mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 data PersonalName is string // Must not be null or empty.
 Must be less than 100 characters. data EmailAddress is string // Must not be null or empty.
 Must contain @ symbol. data PhoneNumber is string  // Must not be null or empty.
-Must only contain digits, parens or hyphen.
+Must only contain digits, parens or hyphens.
 ```

 When we come to translate these notes into code, we will want to preserve the simplicity of these descriptions.